 The RMT is responsible for implementing, maintaining and overseeing compliance with the ERMP and for maintaining the Energy Risk Hedging Strategy.
 The members of the RMT consist of the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, and the Vice President of Power Supply.
+A minimum of three (3) RMT members are required in order for an action or approval to be effective.
 In the event of any Vacancy, the RMT may (i) appoint interim RMT member(s) or (ii) operate the RMT with the remaining RMT member(s), until such time as the Vacancy is filled or the reason for the Vacancy no longer exists.